City Department Information

 The permitting staff continue to accept and process permit applications.
 The inspections staff continue to conduct inspections requested prior to 3 p.m. for the next business day.

 Please respect the 6-foot social distancing guidelines of our Building Inspections staff.
 When an inspector arrives to the requested inspection site, he may wear Personal Protective Equipment.
 The inspector will require individuals on the work site to remove themselves to a distance of no fewer than 6-foot at all times of their presence.
 The inspector may request the inspection site to be completely vacated of all personnel or occupants.

 The inspector will not discuss the outcome of any inspection while on site.
 All correspondence will be done via phone, email or mygovernmentonline.org.

 All occupied building inspection requests will be handled on a case by case basis.
 This includes Certificates of Occupancy, water heaters, and water softeners.

 The health and life safety of our community and employees is our upmost concern.
 Should an environment be deemed unsafe for an inspector to enter, your inspection will be postponed.

-The public is encouraged to send written public comment filling out this form at least 15 minutes before the meeting begins.
-People can watch the live stream of the meetings at gtv.georgetown.org, on the Government channel 10, or the City’s Facebook page.
+Written public comment may be submitted by completing this form.
+People can watch the live stream of the meetings at gtv.georgetown.org, on the government Suddenlink Channel 10, or the City’s Facebook page.

 The lobby to City Hall, 808 Martin Luther King Jr. St., is open to limited occupancy.
 Hours are 8 a.m. to 5 p.m.
 Monday through Friday.